Spanish–Ottoman Wars: East Indies theater

-Portuguese Empire in Indonesia, clashing with Muslim Malay-Austronesians (Malacca, Johor, Patani) backed by Ottomans from Aceh, Indian Deccan sultanates, the Dutch and the English East India Company.

-On Southeast Asia, Spanish rule had been consolidated in the archipelago of the Philippines (named after Philip II) and developing an sphere of influence over adjacent islands (Borneo, Moluccas - fortress of Tidore -, forts on the island of Formosa and annexes in the already oceanic Palau, Marianas, Carolines and Ralicratac, etc.), founding the Captaincy General of the Philippines as the center of the Spanish East Indies to protect Catholic and Iberian interests in Asia and Oceania, seeking both to develop China-Spain relations for commercial benefits, and mainly to evangelize to Catholicism not only the local pagan populations, but also those of several nearby Muslim sultanates of the Malay Archipelago, which then caused the Moro Conflict with local Muslims in the Philippines (who begged for help to the Ottoman Empire).
-This latter, together with the development of the Portuguese Empire in the Indonesian archipelago (like Portuguese Malacca), attracted the attention of the Turkish Caliphate, which had already sent the Ottoman Expedition to Aceh in the 1560s to help the Sultanate of Aceh (which formally vassalized to the Ottoman Empire) and through them nearby Muslim states in the Indo-Pacific such as Malacca, Johor, Patani, Gujarat, Ahmednagar, Bijapur, Jolo, Maguindanao, Tidore, Ternate, the Bruneian Empire, etc. that were potentially hostile to Portuguese and Spanish Empires, in addition to bringing the Habsburg-Ottoman Wars to the Iberian Union colonial territories in the East Indies and threatening their dominance of the spice trade.
+In Southeast Asia, Spanish rule had been consolidated in the archipelago of the Philippines (named after Philip II).
+This involved developing a sphere of influence over adjacent islands (including Borneo; the Moluccas [the fortress of Tidore]; forts on the island of Formosa; and annexes in the already oceanic Palau, the Mariana Islands, Caroline Islands, and Ralicratac); founding the Captaincy General of the Philippines as the center of the Spanish East Indies, in order to protect Catholic and Iberian interests in Asia and Oceania; seeking to develop China-Spain relations for commercial benefits; and primarily evangelizing to Catholicism to local pagan populations and those of several nearby Muslim sultanates in the Malay Archipelago.
+This then caused the Moro Conflict with local Muslims in the Philippines, who begged for aid from the Ottoman Empire.
+This conflict, along with the development of the Portuguese Empire in the Indonesian archipelago (such as Portuguese Malacca), attracted the attention of the Turkish Caliphate.
+The caliphate had already sent the Ottoman Expedition to Aceh during the 1560s to help the Sultanate of Aceh (formally vassalized to the Ottoman Empire) and, through the sultanate, nearby Muslim states in the Indo-Pacific region—such as Malacca, Johor, Patani, Gujarat, Ahmednagar, Bijapur, Jolo, Maguindanao, Tidore, Ternate, and the Bruneian Empire—that were potentially hostile to the Portuguese and Spanish Empires.
+This brought the Habsburg–Ottoman wars to Iberian Union colonial territories in the East Indies and threatened their dominance of the spice trade.